Viruses and fungi are different sets of pathogens that cause diseases.

 Lungs: Cocidiomycosis, which causes pneumonia.
 It is an infection from external soil to humans by air.

-Blood: Candidiasis.
-It can affect other vital organs like the heart, brain.
+Blood: Candidemia is a fungal blood infection caused by Candidiasis.
+It can affect other vital organs like the heart and brain.

-Kidney: This type of infection occurs in kidney transplant patients.
+Kidney: Renal candidiasis is a type of infection that occurs in kidney transplant patients.

 But in many cases, the fungal infections are due to secondary infection as a side effect of antibiotic therapy.